 This year, our ambitious roof conservation project has given us an exciting opportunity to shine a spotlight on untold stories from The Vyne’s past.
 Using music, animation and audio we’re bringing intriguing moments from the mansion’s history to life.

 Take in sun-dappled bluebell woods and crystal-clear chalk streams.
-Hedges full of frothy hawthorn blossom and heaths alive with bird song.
-Spring has arrived so let our walking trails introduce you to some really memorable springtime experiences.
+Hedges full of blossom and heaths alive with bird song.
+Late spring is a great time to get outdoors, so let our walking trails introduce you to some really memorable springtime experiences.

 Animals are emerging from hibernation across the 1,600 acres of woodland and tenanted farmland that make up the Mottisfont estate.
 Find out what species to look out for, and what work we do to help them thrive.

 On quiet mornings in Uppark you may catch a glimpse of a native brown hare.
 The permanent grassland and woodland edges here provide the perfect habitat, and in spring they're at their liveliest, as courtship begins.